starchildluke/centiskorch/src/content/nicknames/kingdra.md

 Kingdra was introduced in Generation 2 with a Water/Dragon typing as the evolved form of Seadra so there's lots of inspiration for nicknames.

-With that said, here are some info about Kingdra and suggested nicknames.
+Let's look at some info on Kingdra and suggested nicknames.

 ## Origins